A long-lived project that still receives updates

 Donations and sponsoring

-If you want to support this project please visit the GitHub sponsors page.
+This project relies on sponsoring for its continued maintenance.
+If you want to support the project, please visit the GitHub sponsors page.

 GitHub Sponsors